GautierDorval/interpretive-seo/README.md

 generative AI systems interpret and infer meaning from entities and web content, in order to reduce attribution errors and scope drift.

+It explicitly treats **response legitimacy** as a first-class concern: when interpretive conditions are not met, a system may be required to request clarification or produce a **legitimate non-response** rather than defaulting to plausible completion.

 ---

 ## Scope